pmrreddy/alfresco-sdk/3.0.0/alfresco-root/README.txt

 -- document a lot
 -- certificate on localhost with CAS (depends on hostmane??)
--- test maven-release-plugin (write prerequisites ie SVN 1.4) -- move tc-server into alm-parent, like tomcat5x and jboss4x -- split CALM and maven-alfresco-archetypes / remove relativePath from alfresco-root to alm-parent -- create archetypes
+-- test maven-release-plugin (write prerequisites ie SVN 1.4) -- move tc-server (tc.server.home) into alm-parent, like tomcat5x and jboss4x
+-- split CALM and maven-alfresco-archetypes / remove relativePath from alfresco-root to alm-parent -- create archetypes
 -- release on nexus sourcesense http://repository.sourcesense.com/nexus